ebswortholiver/nextjs_svg-badge-generator/README.md

 ### SVG Name
 `svgName`

-These are fetched from simple icons, so you are to match their practices.
-Here are some examples:
+These are to be written in plaintext, like the text parameter.
+Here are the slugs that you can use:

 [https://github.com/simple-icons/simple-icons/blob/master/slugs.md](https://github.com/simple-icons/simple-icons/blob/master/slugs.md)